 If the objections are not withdrawn, we may file a Motion to Dismiss, which has the effect of throwing the case out of court without a trial because there is not enough evidence to successfully win at trial.
 If we think it’s in the best interest of the trust to offer a small settlement or no settlement at all, we’ll consider that recommendation and explain the reasons to you in plain English.

 Defending Against Trustee Wrongdoing and Demand(s) for an Accounting

 Time and time again, we see beneficiaries accuse trustees of wrongdoing with no basis whatsoever.
 Trustees are wrongfully accused of misappropriating funds of the trust, overspending on expenses, selling property too slowly and/or at too low a price; and the list of complaints goes on.
 In our experience, many of these claims lack a basis in fact.
-What beneficiaries think are the unlawful or inappropriate action(s) of the trustee are often permitted under New Jersey laws, mostly because trustees are afforded reasonable discretion in their decision making.
+What beneficiaries think is the unlawful or inappropriate action(s) of the trustee is often permitted under New Jersey laws, mostly because trustees are afforded reasonable discretion in their decision making.

 When accusations are made, we work with the trustee to make clear to all concerned not only the law but the reality of trust administration.
 We attempt to resolve all misunderstandings.
 Unfortunately, when a trustee as a fiduciary is accused of stealing, they have to present an accounting to the court.